-A pupil may be suspended either internally (separated from her normal lessons but remain in school) or externally (required to remain at home) pending an investigation of a complaint or as a sanction in its own right.
+A pupil may be suspended either internally (separated from their normal lessons but remain in school) or externally (required to remain at home) pending an investigation of a complaint or as a sanction in its own right.
+See the GDST's policy and procedures for exclusion for further details.